Mr. Moto's Gamble: Production

-In June 1937, Fox said the first three movies in the Mr Moto series would be Think Fast, Mr Moto, Thank You Mr Moto and Mr Moto's Gamble.
-At the same time, the studio announced three Charlie Chan movies starring Warner Oland, Charlie Chan on Broadway, Charlie Chan at College and Charlie Chan in Radio City.
+In June 1937, Fox said the first three movies in the Mr Moto series would be Think Fast, Mr. Moto; Thank You, Mr. Moto; and Mr. Moto's Gamble.
+At the same time, the studio announced three Charlie Chan movies starring Warner Oland: Charlie Chan on Broadway, Charlie Chan at College and Charlie Chan in Radio City.

-In July, Fox said Rochelle Hudson would be in Mr Moto's Gamble.
-This became Look Out Mr Moto which became Mr. Moto Takes a Chance.
+In July, Fox said Rochelle Hudson would be in Mr. Moto's Gamble.
+This was changed to Look Out, Mr. Moto, which eventually became Mr. Moto Takes a Chance.

 Charlie Chan at Ringside

-Fox were going to make a Charlie Chan film called Charlie Chan at Ringside starring Warner Oland as Chan and Keye Luke as Number One Son.
+Fox was going to make a Charlie Chan film, Charlie Chan at Ringside, starring Warner Oland as Chan and Keye Luke as Number One Son.
 Jayne Regan was cast on the strength of her performance in Thank You, Mr Moto.
 The cast would also include Lynn Bari and be directed by James Tinling.

-Filming started in January 1938, but Oland left the film due to illness that month and the production was suspended.
+Filming began in January 1938, but Oland left the film due to illness and the production was suspended.
 In March 1938, Fox announced Oland would return to the role and appear in Charlie Chan on the Clipper Ship.
-However he never recovered from his illness and died in August 1938.
+However, he never recovered from his illness and died in August 1938.
 Sidney Toler took over the role of Charlie Chan in the ongoing film series.

-Fox had spent an estimated $100,000 on the film already when shooting had to be called off.
-Wanting to salvage something of the situation and reluctant to cast a different actor as Charlie Chan, Sol Wurtzel, head of Fox's B movie unit, had the script rewritten as a Mr. Moto movie.
+Fox had already spent an estimated $100,000 on the film when shooting had to be called off.
+Wanting to salvage something and reluctant to cast a different actor as Charlie Chan, Sol Wurtzel, head of Fox's B movie unit, had the script rewritten as a Mr. Moto movie.

 Two Charlie Chan regulars appeared in the film – Keye Luke, who plays Charlie Chan's son Lee, and Harold Huber, who plays Lt Riggs.
 Lee Chan is Moto's student in his criminology class at San Francisco University.
-Moto mentions that he has heard from Charlie Chan in Honolulu.
+Moto mentions he has heard from Charlie Chan in Honolulu.
 Moto says he and the head of the homicide squad are mere amateurs compared to Charlie Chan.

 Filming recommenced in January 1938.
 Lon Chaney Jr. had a small role.
 Filming finished late March 1938, the fourth movie shot in the Moto series.